Zack Polanski: Leader of the Green Party

-On 2 September 2025, Polanski was elected as leader of the Green Party in a landslide, with 85% of the vote share, succeeding Carla Denyer and Adrian Ramsay in that position and beating a rival bid from MPs Ramsay and Ellie Chowns.
+On 2 September 2025, Polanski was elected as leader of the Green Party in a landslide, with 85% of the vote, succeeding Carla Denyer and Adrian Ramsay in that position and beating a rival bid from MPs Ramsay and Ellie Chowns.
 The Green Party saw its membership rise by at least 8% from May to July 2025, when Polanski launched his leadership bid, in what some have described as a "Polanski surge".
-Novara Media reported that the party had at least 65,000 members, slightly behind its 2015 peak of 67,000.
+Novara Media reported that the party had at least 65,000 members, slightly behind its peak of 67,000 in 2015.
 The party confirmed its membership figures to be 68,500 following the announcement of leadership election results.
-Membership rose to over 75,000 by 19 September following the emergence of in-fighting within the recently announced Your Party and to 100,000 by 12 October, putting it above the Liberal Democrats.
-On 19 October, the party announced that their membership numbers had overtaken that of the Conservative Party.
+Membership rose to over 75,000 by 19 September, following the emergence of in-fighting within the recently announced Your Party and to 100,000 by 12 October, putting it above the Liberal Democrats.
+On 19 October, the party announced that their membership numbers had overtaken those of the Conservative Party.

-In his first speech as leader, Polanski said the Green Party aims to replace the Labour Party, and expressed enthusiasm for working with others who were critical both of the Labour Party and of fascism.
+In his first speech as leader, Polanski said the Green Party aims to replace the Labour Party, and expressed enthusiasm for working with others who were critical both of the Labour Party and fascism.
 Polanski also said he could not imagine supporting a coalition government led by Keir Starmer.
-He has said his top priority is the Wales Green Party winning its first member of the Senedd in the next Senedd election.
-In his first days as leader, he released the first episode of his weekly podcast Bold Politics with Zack Polanski which reached fourth place in the UK news podcast charts by 8 September, and visited Nigel Farage's parliamentary seat in Clacton to speak to the Reform UK seat's constituents.
+He has said his top priority is the Wales Green Party winning its first member of the Senedd in the 2026 Senedd election.
+In his first days as leader, he released the first episode of his weekly podcast Bold Politics with Zack Polanski, which reached fourth place in the UK news podcast charts by 8 September, and visited Nigel Farage's parliamentary seat in Clacton to speak to the Reform UK seat's constituents.